tensor4all/T4ARegistrator.jl/README.md

 ## Using GitHub CLI Command to create a new pull request automatically

+Here is an example of how to use GitHub CLI to create a new pull request.

 ```sh
 $ git switch -c update-readme
 $ git add README.md